 - Don’t just offer material goods as rewards – while some rewards can be special treats like this, you should include other things too, like a trip to the park or their choice of music on the next family road trip.
 Get creative and come up with fun rewards that will help you bond as a family.

 A rewards chart is just one strategy foster carers can use to bring about positive behavioural change in a child.
-For more information on the foster training and support available through the NFA, visit the homepage or call our team today on 0800 044 3030.
+Learn more about our foster care training and support.